 But more can be done

 Partnering with schools and higher education institutions can be another effective channel for companies to inspire the next generation of talent.
-Schools play a significant role in shaping the future career directions of pupils, so are a key actor for inspiring and getting them exciting them about STEM subjects.
+Schools play a significant role in shaping the future career directions of pupils, so they are a key factor in inspiring and getting them excited about engineering and technology subjects.